Location + Expansion Assistance - Making your transition as seamless as possible

 - Minnesota Job Creation Fund provides grants of up to $1 to $2 million to help businesses grow and create jobs.

-- Minnesota Investment Fund is a loan program that issues up to $1,000,000 loan and focuses on industrial, manufacturing, and technology-related industries.
-We award grants to local units of government, which use the money to provide below-market rate loans to help companies expand.
+- Minnesota Investment Fund offers loans up to $1,000,000 loan and focuses on industrial, manufacturing, and technology-related industries.
+Funding is provided to local units of government, which use the money to provide below-market rate loans to help companies expand.
 Funding may be used to purchase land, machinery and equipment.

 - Business Development Office offers location and expansion assistance to businesses.
 Our team orchestrates solutions to help businesses relocate, consolidate, or expand here in Minnesota.